nus-cs2103-AY2223S2/tp/docs/UserGuide.md

     * You can click on either record to see detailed information.

 <br/>
-<div markdown="block" class="alert alert-info">:information_source: **Note:** You can indicate multiple patient names, and a patient will be shown as long as the patient's name matches any of the names.
+<div markdown="block" class="alert alert-success">:information_source: **Note:** You can indicate multiple patient names, and a patient will be shown as long as the patient's name matches any of the names.
 So if you enter `p find Yu Yeoh`, both `Bernice Yu` and `Alex Yeoh` will be shown.
 </div>

 <br/>